-Although Alternatives 2, 3, 4, and the Preferred Alternative would have impacts due to temporary traffic delays and congestion during the transport and delivery of construction materials, no permanent impacts are expected on the roadway network with the rehabilitation of Broad Branch Road.
+Although Alternatives 2, 3, 4, and the Preferred Alternative would have impacts due to temporary traffic delays and congestion during the transport and delivery of construction materials, no long-term impacts are expected on the roadway network with the rehabilitation of Broad Branch Road.
 Once rehabilitated, Broad Branch Road would have a superior travel surface and would function as it has in the past.
-In addition, improved turn movements at the intersections with 27th Street and Brandywine Street would result in permanent beneficial impacts to the level of service along the roadway.
+In addition, improved turn movements at the intersections with 27th Street and Brandywine Street would result in long-term beneficial impacts to the level of service along the roadway.

 Year 2030 forecasts show that traffic volumes are expected to remain at current levels with the exception of increased commuter traffic during the peak periods.
 With this increase in traffic, the level of service at the Broad Branch Road five-way intersection at Nevada Avenue, 32nd Street, and Linnean Avenue would drop from level of service (LOS) B to C in the AM Peak hour but remain at LOS C in the PM peak hour (Table 4-10.).
-Level of service is expected to remain constant for both peaks between existing and future conditions at the Broad Branch Road intersections with 27th Street (LOS B) and Beach Drive NW (LOS F).
-LOS at both the Grant